UTSARobotics/ros1_bootcamp/README.md

 ## Overview
 ROS Bootcamp material for UTSA RAS' Summer of Bots.
-Material derived from https://rsl.ethz.ch/education-students/lectures/ros.html
+Material derived from [ETH Zurich - ROS Course](https://rsl.ethz.ch/education-students/lectures/ros.html)
 Repo includes course material and a solutions branch for those that cannot attend the event in person.

 ## Prerequisites